Markelas/codewars/README.md

 # codewars
-Here i add in the file solved tasks from Codewars
+Here i add solved tasks from Codewars to the file